Skip to main content

 Learning a new language comes with his own struggles, such us having an IDE of some sort and support for your preferred OS and not always there is a good solution at least not for novices.
 If you are into Emacs you probably don't need an IDE to code in a LISP language, but if you're a .NET developer like me used to Visual Studio or Rider working with Emacs might not be the easiest path to learn a new language.

-Racket comes with a cross-platform IDE which I with no particular issues on Windows and on Fedora Linux and there are extensions and a language service to work with VS Code.
-So an easy setup with an IDE of some sort that allows a developer to start tinkering without much hassle.
+Racket comes with a cross-platform IDE which I run with no particular issues on Windows and on Fedora Linux and there are extensions and a language service to work with VS Code.
+Overall an easy setup with an IDE of some sort that allows a developer to start tinkering without much hassle.

 Racket comes with a lot of documentation and there is a lot of interests in his language building capabilities and people much more competent than me on both Racket and on building programming languages wrote about it.
 However I struggled to find a minimal setup of a project to start a new programming language or DSL.